sebdah/yayson/README.md

 yayson
 ======

-Yay!
-Beautiful JSON on the command line!
+Yay, beautiful JSON on the command line!

 `yayson` will take input on `stdin` and print pretty JSON with color in your terminal.
 It will come out something like this: